 What information should I have to hand before I apply?

-Having the following to hand will will help speed up the application process and how quickly we can check that you qualify for help.
+Having the following to hand will help speed up the application process and how quickly we can check that you qualify for help.

 - Your national insurance number